Steve DeAngelo has been called “the father of the cannabis industry” and has done more to change cannabis than almost anyone else alive.

 DeAngelo is identified by his trademark hat and braids.
-He explained that he admired the look of a Native American leader named Quanah Parker who was the last war chief of the Comanche tribe that fought the U.S. army until it became clear there was no chance of victory.
+He explained that he admired the look of a Native American leader named Quanah Parker, the last war chief of the Comanche tribe that fought the U.S. army until it became clear there was no chance of victory.
 Then he led his people to settle them and extracted better conditions.
 He then became a prosperous farmer and businessman.

 Steve DeAngelo and the Cannabis Industry

-In 2006, he was awarded a clinical cannabis license in the city of Oakland, CA. He sought to make Harborside the gold standard of a marijuana dispensary.
+In 2006, he was awarded a medical cannabis license in the city of Oakland, CA. He sought to make Harborside the gold standard of a marijuana dispensary.
 With several dispensary locations throughout California, Harborside is publicly traded on the Canadian stock exchange.
 He then created Steep Hill laboratory to test cannabis after having issues with other labs.

-Not long after he co-founded Arcview Group with Troy Dayton, the first cannabis investment company.
+Not long after, he co-founded Arcview Group with Troy Dayton, the first cannabis investment company.
 Steve DeAngelo said it is one of the top 10 Angel investor networks inside and outside of cannabis in the United States.